sutoiku/autostat/README.md

 An implementation of the Automatic Statistician algorithm

+## Problems

+- why does adding restarts degrade performance so badly for PER?
+How is the model finding _better_ optima when it deviates from the residual-based starting point?

 ### to do / roadmap

 - DECOMPOSITION

   - error per component
-  - spec_to_additive
+  - expand to additive form

     - once fitted, can construct new kernel matrices easily (independently of GP implementations if needed)

-  - QUESTIONS
-    - what happens with the error component in the sklearn kernel representation, and is that included in the overall model matrix i'm building

 - Kernels

-  - expand to additive form

   - priors / constraints on kernels:
     - some limit on length scale for smoothing kernels? -- smoothing kernels should NOT pick up non-stationarity in a signal, that should be captured by a non stationary (polynomial trend etc kernel) kernel